timskillman/go-sdl/README.md

 ## Running the programs

-- **Windows Only** Before you can the program, you will need the **SDL2.dll** found in the 'SDL-devel-2.30.6-mingw.zip' file you downloaded earlier.
+- **Windows Only** Before you can run the program, you will need the **SDL2.dll** found in the 'SDL-devel-2.30.6-mingw.zip' file you downloaded earlier.
   Drop the **SDL2.dll** into your *SDLtest* folder otherwise your program won't work.
   Alternatively drop SDL2.dll into your *Windows/System32* folder so it's always accessible

-  Note that installing SDL2 on Linux will run the program with no issues
+  Note that you already installed SDL2 on Linux so the program should run with no issues

-- Now 'Run & Debug' the program - there may be a few other things VSCode wants and it may take a while on first run.
+- Now 'Run & Debug' the program - there may be a few other things VSCode wants and it may take quite a while on first run.

-  You should see a purple square in an SDL2 window.
+  Hopefully, you should see a purple square in an SDL2 window.
 Press the cursor keys to move it around